Brand/Model: Voyage-Air Songwriter VAD-04

 Obviously, the biggest concern in purchasing this guitar is finding a case that will fit it snugly and protect it during travel while it’s folded.
 Voyage-Air takes care of this by including a Transit Bag that’s purposefully made for their foldable guitars.

 Since this offers the biggest cost savings, you’ll have enough cash to spare to purchase the smaller accessories you’ll need to play and improve and your skills.

-Our “Must-Have Accessories Guide” will give you the down-low on what essentials you’ll still need, or you can heed our short list right here.
+Our guide to the best guitar accessories will give you the down-low on what essentials you’ll still need, or you can heed our short list right here.